Your state’s best independent family-friendly restaurant

 North Dakota: Fireflour Pizza, Bismarck

 This warm and welcoming restaurant in downtown Bismarck goes above and beyond your typical pizza and ice cream.
-At Fireflour, diners find wood-fired pizzas with perfectly chewy bases and an inspired range of toppings that should please the pickiest of customers.
-And then there’s the gelato, with rotating but always moreish flavors, and more adult options like affogato, with an espresso poured over the ice cream.
+At Fireflour, diners find wood-fired pizzas with perfectly chewy bases and an inspired range of toppings that should please even the pickiest of customers.
+And then there’s the gelato, with rotating but always tasty flavors, and more adult options like affogato, with an espresso poured over the ice cream.

 Ohio: Buckeye Express Diner, Bellville

 For novelty value, you can’t beat the Buckeye Express.
-The cute diner is housed in a fire-engine-red vintage steam engine carriage, and that alone makes meals here a joy for children.
-The car was towed here from Virginia in 2008 and family favorites served in the narrow interior – whose walls are plastered with Ohio State Buckeyes football memorabilia – include great burgers and fries.
+The cute diner is housed in a fire engine–red vintage steam engine carriage, and that alone makes meals here a joy for children.
+The car was towed here from Virginia in 2008, and family favorites served in the narrow interior – whose walls are plastered with Ohio State Buckeyes football memorabilia – include great burgers and fries.
 There's an outdoor space with a kids’ play area too.

 Oklahoma: Sherri’s Diner, Oklahoma City